Lalasa1234/CyberbullyingDetection/README.md

 ___

 ### Choice of Model Selection
 I have used **distilbert-base-uncased** transformers which is lighter and faster than BERT.
-My dataset contains 1000 training and evaluation observations each, and I have limited GPU availability, hence distilbert is the most suitable one for this context.
+*- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT* *- My dataset contains 1000 training and evaluation observations each, and I have limited GPU availability, hence distilbert is the most suitable one for this context.*

-### Text Toxicity Prediction 💬
+### Tweet Toxicity Prediction 💬
-Our text classification BERT model is trained on the Jigsaw Toxic Comment Classification Dataset to predict the toxicity of texts to pre-emptively prevent any occurrence of cyberbullying and harassment before they tend to occur.
-We're chose BERT as to overcome challenges including understanding the context of text so as to detect sarcasm and cultural references, as it uses Masked Transformer Encoders and Attention Mechanism to understand the relationship between words and sentences, the context from a given sentence.
+The model is trained on the https://www.kaggle.com/datasets/saurabhshahane/cyberbullying-dataset Dataset to predict the toxicity of texts to pre-emptively prevent any occurrence of cyberbullying and harassment before they tend to occur.
+I have chose distilled version of BERT as to overcome challenges including understanding the context of text so as to detect sarcasm and cultural references, as it uses Masked Transformer Encoders and Attention Mechanism to understand the relationship between words and sentences, the context from a given sentence.

 ###